Breaking Galaxy Fold screens reveal just how fragile foldable phones can be

-When reports of breaking Galaxy Fold screens emerged this week, it underscored just how risky and fragile the concept of a folding phone really is.
+When reports of breaking Galaxy Fold screens emerged this week, it underscored just how risky and fragile the concept of a foldable phone really is.
 Initially, people fretted over the plastic screen's glare, wondered if the polymer screen would feel less premium, wrung their hands over the central crease where the two screen halves fold and generally knitted their brows about long-term wear and tear.
-Nobody expected a total meltdown of review units before the Galaxy Fold's April 26 sale date, least of all reviewers.
+Nobody expected a total meltdown of review units before the Galaxy Fold's April 26 sale date, least of all the reviewers like me who were lucky enough to get early access to see the Folds in action.

+The turmoil came after four early reviewers of Samsung's foldable phone posted photos of their bulging, "broken," "unusable," "flickering" Folds, causing a ripple of sensation across social media sites like Twitter and Reddit.
+You might even say that the internet is freaking out.

 CNET's Galaxy Fold review unit is undamaged.